-4.3 Simulation results
+4.3.
+Simulation Results

-The methodology described in Section 0 resulted in an evaluation of 1960 different hurricane scenarios.
-These 1960 hurricane scenarios include 70 tracks for each of the 7 peak wind speed, in each of the 4 zones (70x7x4 = 1960).
-Figure 2 illustrates a subset of tracks from these 1960 hurricane scenarios.
-The subset includes the tracks with the highest predicted number of power outages (from step 1) for a peak wind speed of 34 and 125 knots (17 and 64 m/s), with the different colours illustrating the different zones where the hurricanes make landfall.
+The methodology described in Section 4.2 resulted in an evaluation of 1,960 different hurricane scenarios.
+These 1,960 hurricane scenarios include 70 tracks for each of the 7 peak wind speeds, in each of the 4 zones ($70 \times 7 \times 4 = 1960$).
+Fig. 2 illustrates a subset of tracks from these 1,960 hurricane scenarios.
+The subset includes the tracks with the highest predicted number of power outages (from process 1) for a peak wind speed of 34 knots and 125 knots (17 m/s and 64 m/s), with the different colors illustrating the different zones where the hurricanes make landfall (colors visible in on-line version).

-The maximum number of power outages was, based on step 1, found for a hurricane in Zone 4 with a peak wind speed of 150 knots (77 m/s), and not 170 knots (88 m/s) which would have been expected.
-Consequently we decided to run steps 2 and 3.
+The maximum number of power outages was, based on process 1, found for a hurricane in zone 4 with a peak wind speed of 150 knots (77 m/s), and not 170 knots (88 m/s), which would have been expected.
+Consequently, we decided to run processes 2 and 3.
 The purpose was to see how an altered peak wind speed would influence the predicted number of power outages, given that the hurricane track was kept constant.
-When we, in step 3, increased the peak wind speed from 150 to 170 knots, keeping the hurricane track constant, the predicted number of power outages increased from 51 to 54 million power outages.
-This shows that while stronger storms are estimated to have more outages, as expected, at these high wind speeds there is significant sensitivity to the storm track.
+When we, in process 3, increased the peak wind speed from 150 knots to 170 knots, keeping the hurricane track constant, the predicted number of power outages increased from 51 million to 54 million power outages.
+This shows that while stronger storms are estimated to have more outages, as expected, at these high wind speeds, there is significant sensitivity to the storm track.

-Steps 2 and 3 resulted in additional hurricane scenarios, created based on the "top 70" tracks.
-However, the difference between the maximum predicted number of power outages found among the "top 10" tracks from step 1, and the new "top 70" tracks, were small.
-This is not surprising, as the CDF and convergence plots, presented in Figure 3 and Figure 4, suggest that there are sufficient replications to reach the tail of the different distributions.
-The maximum number of power outages found for each peak wind speed, from steps 1 - 3, is presented in Figure 5.
+Processes 2 and 3 resulted in additional hurricane scenarios, created based on the "top 70" tracks.
+However, the difference between the maximum predicted number of power outages found among the "top 10" tracks from process 1 and the new "top 70" tracks was small.
+This is not surprising, as the CDF and convergence plots, presented in Figs. 3 and 4, suggest that there are sufficient replications to reach the tail of the different distributions.
+The maximum number of power outages found for each peak wind speed, from processes 1 to 3, is presented in Fig. 5.